 Integrating with your iPhone’s Apple Health and Fitness apps

 One thing we always look for when reviewing health and fitness apps is whether the app integrates and syncs to Apple Health.
 We like keeping all our health and fitness data in one place–and for folks with Apple devices and an iPhone, that means the Apple Health app!

 All of the apps we recommend here do sync to Apple Health.
-When you first install the app on your watch and iPhone be sure to connect to Apple Health inside the app’s settings.
+When installing the app on your watch and iPhone, connect to Apple Health inside the app’s settings.

 Once connected to Apple Health, you want to allow the app permission to read and write data to the Health app.

-Some apps ask to read and write to the Health app for a two-way integration while others ask to write only to the Health app.
-The app may ask for many different data permissions or it may only ask to write to the Workout app and read from things like your heart rate.
+Some apps ask to read and write to the Health app for a two-way integration, while others ask to write only to the Health app.
+The app may ask for many different data permissions, or it may only request to write to the Workout app and read from things like your heart rate.

 We recommend allowing the app all the requests by tapping Turn On All.